ramasahoo/my/README.md

 ## About Me

 Hello!
-I'm Ramachandra Sahoo, a writer who believes in the transformative power of words to connect, inspire, and evoke emotion.
+I'm a Teacher, writer and public speaker who believes in the transformative power of words to connect, inspire, and evoke emotion.
-Through every story or poem, I aim to leave readers with something meaningful.
+Through every poem or story, I aim to leave readers with a deeper sense of life’s purpose and duty to God.

 ---